wp-plugins/mp3-jplayer/readme.txt

 MP3-jPlayer will expand WP's native shortcodes with new functions and options, giving you a lot of choice in how to set up your music playlists.
 Here's a few of the features:

-* Flexible multi-player audio plugin, add unlimited audio players to pages, posts, sidebars, and template files.
+* Flexible multi-player audio plugin, add unlimited music players to pages, posts, sidebars, and template files.
 * Offer audio downloads to visitors or logged-in users.
 * Playlist folders with one simple feed folder command.
 * Can be selectively integrated with WordPress default audio players.